Creighton vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 - Pick ATS: Villanova (+8.5)

 Creighton is 7-4-0 against the spread, while Villanova's ATS record this season is 4-5-0.
-In terms of going over the point total, games involving the Bluejays are 6-5-0 and the Wildcats are 4-5-0.
-The teams score an average of 157.7 points per game, 16.2 more points than this matchup's total.
+In terms of hitting the over, games involving the Bluejays are 6-5-0 and the Wildcats are 4-5-0.
+The teams combine to score 157.7 points per game, 15.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM